 The purpose of this letter is to resign from my employment with Company Name.
 My last day is (two weeks from the date of the letter).

 I will miss working with you very much as you have provided me with many opportunities to both learn and contribute.
-Your coaching and support have been invaluable to my progress.
-I will also miss many of my coworkers and customers and take many positive memories with me to my new employment.
+Your coaching and support have been invaluable to my career and professional progress.
+I will also miss working with many of my coworkers and our customers and take many positive memories with me to my new employment.

 Again, best wishes for a positive future.
 Please call on me if there is anything I can do to help ease the transfer of my work to other employees or to help train your new employee.

-Again, I am excited about my new opportunity, but sad to leave.
+Again, I am excited about my new opportunity but sad to leave an organization where I have been happy.

 Sincerely,